 - What do I need to do before the installation appointment?

-- Will I need to be on site on installation day?
+- Will I need to be at home on installation day?

 - What happens on installation day?

-- What needs to be installed at my premises?
+- What needs to be installed in my home?

 - Can I still get connected to NBN Fixed-Wireless if I'm renting?

 Yes, however there is currently no seamless way to switch NBN Fixed-Wireless providers.
 To avoid service disruption, we'll connect a second NBN Fixed-Wireless service to an alternate UNI-D port on your Network Termination Device.

 Once the new service is connected, you'll need to cancel your previous service.
 Your previous provider may charge contract break fees and/or service disconnection fees, under their contract with you.
 Internode is not responsible for—and has no control over—those fees.

 Your current services won't be affected by moving to an NBN Fixed-Wireless service.
 You'll be able to keep using your standard landline phone service—and even ADSL if you like—indefinitely.